theJaxon/unlocker/readme.txt

 If you are using VMware Player or Workstation on Windows you may get a core dump.

-Latest Linux and ESXi products are OK and do not show this problem.
+Latest Linux products are OK and do not show this problem.

 +-----------------------------------------------------------------------------+
 | IMPORTANT:                                                                  |